 Construction cost trends can have a huge effect on contractors, subs, and owners.
-From material costs to equipment fees, price changes can occur quickly.
+From material costs to equipment fees, price changes can occur quickly making construction cost management crucial.
 Because of this, it’s very important that construction companies stay on top of any price changes or forecasts.
-Overnight, your profit margins can can disappear.
+Overnight, your profit margins can disappear.
+Nothing is certain in this world which is why cost management is important to have when starting any project.
+Cost management is the way of saving project profitability when price changes or forecasts change.

 So, why are there so many increases?

 Besides normal inflation, there are many reasons for price increases.
-The biggest reason for increases in softwood products is because of the current dispute between the U.S. and Canada.
-This dispute threatens prices because of higher tariffs that can be imposed by Canada.
+The biggest reason for increases is because of the current dispute between the U.S. and China.
+This dispute threatens prices because of higher tariffs that can be imposed by China.

 Trump has also been seen as a trigger for price hikes.
 One of Trumps biggest platforms was to keep business in America.
 This means limiting imports which have caused steel mills to increase prices.